-19. Pursuant to Rule 28-106.204(3), F.A.C., undersigned counsel conferred by email with counsel for DEF and Ecoplexus, Inc. and can report that Ecoplexus, Inc. does not object, and DEF opposes the Motion.
-Undersigned counsel conferred verbally with Commission Staff and is authorized to state that the Staff takes no position with respect to this Motion.
+confer by email with both counsel for DEF and Ecoplexus, Inc. and is authorized to state that Ecoplexus, Inc. does not object, but was unable to obtain a position from DEF before filing this and is authorized to state that the Staff takes no position with respect to this Amended Motion.